harvester/docs/docs/advanced/vgpusupport.md

 :::info important

-You must install Harvester v1.4.0 and Rancher v2.8 or v2.9 to fully leverage the improved vGPU tracking and allocation mechanism.
+You must install specific versions of Harvester and Rancher to fully leverage the improved vGPU tracking and allocation mechanism.

+- Harvester: 1.3.2 or v1.4.0
+- Rancher: v2.8.9, 2.9.3, or 2.10.0

 If you upgrade Rancher but continue to use a Harvester version that does not contain the enhancements, Harvester is unable to track vGPU profiles that you assign to virtual machines using the upgraded Rancher UI.

 :::